-Learning Acceleration for All: Planning for the Next 3 to 5 Years
+Accelerated Learning for All: Planning for the Next 3 to 5 Years

 Use this resource to plan your strategy to accelerate every student back to grade level over the next 3-5 years.

-In this guide, we offer recommendations for how to make learning acceleration work in your school, district, or system in three to five years.
-For change to succeed, and to last, we must listen to students, caregivers, and the community.
-We must define a vision and outline timelines and goals.
-And we must honestly look at current practices to forge the best path forward.
+In this guide, we’ll walk you through steps to make accelerated learning a reality in your school, district, or system over the next three to five years.
+True, lasting change starts with listening to every voice—students, families, and the community.
+We’ll talk about setting a shared vision, defining clear goals and timelines, and taking an honest look at current practices to forge the best path forward for all.

 Imali Ariyarathne, seventh-grade teacher at Langston Hughes Academy, introduces her students to the captivating world of science.